 Now 80 points behind Verstappen in the title race, Hungary was the latest critical blow to Leclerc's championship ambitions.
 Given his and his car's performance this season, that deficit is scarcely believable.

 What has happened?
 Who is to blame?
 Is there a way back?
-As Ferrari begin their latest inquest, it's time to start one of our own...
+Ahead of F1's return with the Belgian GP next weekend, we take a look...

-Leclerc looked nailed on for a morale-boosting and much-needed race victory on Sunday, having gone from third on the grid to the race lead by the halfway point after a superb overtake on George Russell.
+Leclerc looked nailed on for a morale-boosting and much-needed race victory at the Hungarian GP, having gone from third on the grid to the race lead by the halfway point after a superb overtake on George Russell.
 While Verstappen - after starting 10th - was on the charge further back, Leclerc soon raced into a comfortable five-second lead and Ferrari held all the cards.

 The race, however, turned on its head via strategy - with Red Bull seemingly spooking Ferrari into a mistake.